HydroloxDKWasTaken/gexhook/README.md

 Download and place [ddraw.dll from Ultimate-ASI-Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases/download/Win32-latest/ddraw-Win32.zip) into your game directory.
 Next, download the latest release of gexhook, and place `gexhook.asi` in your game directory.

+Test that the installation is working by launching the game and opening the debug menu with 'O' when you get past the intro video.

 ## Features
  - Debug menu (open with 'O')
  - Free camera mode